sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

      - The names of the output.
 Use the output of the model if not specified, otherwise output in the order of the specified names
    * - add_postprocess
      - N
-     - add postprocess op into bmodel, set the type of post handle op such as yolov3/yolov3_tiny/yolov5/ssd
+     - add postprocess op into bmodel, set the type of post handle op such as yolov3/yolov3_tiny/yolov5/yolov8/yolov11/ssd
    * - test_input
      - N
-     - The input file for verification, which can be an image, npy or npz.
+     - The input file for verification, which can be an jpg, npy or npz file.
 No verification will be carried out if it is not specified
    * - test_result
      - N
-     - Output file to save verification result
+     - Output file to save verification result with suffix ``.npz``
    * - excepts
      - N
      - Names of network layers that need to be excluded from verification.
 Separated by comma
    * - onnx_sim
      - N
      - option for onnx-sim, currently only support 'skip_fuse_bn' args
-   * - mlir
-     - Y
-     - The output mlir file name (including path)
    * - debug
      - N
      - If open debug, immediate model file will keep; or will remove after conversion done